 Except there are plenty of things we do that aren’t illegal, immortal (I’m leaving the typo in because it makes me laugh), or bad in any way that you don’t want the world to see.
 Ever have sex?
 You probably don’t want that shown everywhere (if you do, get in touch).
 Ever sit on the couch and stuff yourself for 14 hours while watching Netflix?
 You look pathetic.
 Ever written an Email about an ex?
 Snowden showed with his leaks that the NSA had people looking into their ex’s Emails because of course they did, that’s human nature.
 We’ll abuse power, even if it’s something minor like looking at an ex from a thousand miles away.

 But here’s the big one: ever taken a shit?
 Yeah, me too.
 In fact, I do it every single day.
-Sometimes (always) more than once.
+Sometimes more than once.
 Hell, I can’t even help it.
-Try as I might, that fecal afterbirth is coming out.
+Try as I might, that fecal afterbirth of lunch is coming out.
 Shitting and pissing may be the two most natural acts in all of humanity.
-Babies do it, teenagers, adults, and old people pray they can do it!
-I did it once while writing this.
+Babies do it, teenagers giggle about doing it, and old people pray they can do it.

 Now: do you want someone to watch you drop a deuce?

 Not only are you not doing something wrong, what you’re doing goes beyond right and wrong: it is literally an action that is ultimately outside of your control.
 You WILL shit, no matter what you do.
 And if you don’t for some reason, you’ll die.
 That’s it.